© 1998-2018, Palestinian Media Watch, All Rights Reserved.

 (sometimes called the refrigerator bombing): Attack in Jerusalem in 1975 with a truck carrying a refrigerator filled with explosives.
 15 people were killed and 77 wounded.
 The attack was orchestrated by Arafat’s advisor and Fatah Revolutionary Council member Ahmad Jabarah Abu Sukkar.

 was an Israeli police sapper.
-In April 1976 he was called to dismantle an explosive device on B'nai Brith Street in Jerusalem.
-The device, which was booby trapped, exploded and Levy was killed.
+He was called to dismantle an explosive device on B'nai Brith Street in Jerusalem on April 28, 1976, along with Israeli police officer Shmuel Schiff.
+The device, which was booby trapped, exploded, and Levy and Schiff were murdered.

 Coastal Road Massacre